José Chávez Morado: Career

 His artistic legacy consists of over 2,000 works, including murals, other monumental works, etchings and paintings.
 His first exhibition was in 1944 at the Galería de Arte Mexicano.
 After that, his works were shown at the Instituto Nacional de Bellas Artes, the Instituto Nacional de Antropología e Historia and the Universidad Nacional Autónoma de Mexico as well as abroad.
-In 1976, he exhibited his drawing work for the first time at the José Clemente Orozco Gallery in Zona Rosa, with the title of Apuntes de mi libreta, which were later published in a book of the same name.
+In 1976, he exhibited his drawing work for the first time at the José Clemente Orozco Gallery in the Zona Rosa, with the title of Apuntes de mi libreta, which were later published in a book of the same name.
 His works can be found in the collections of the Museo de Antropologia, UNAM, Centro Médico Nacional Siglo XXI, the Alhóndiga de Granaditas, Museo del Pueblo, the Olga Costa Chávez Morado Museum, Museo de los hermanos Tomás y José Chávez Morado and in private collections around the world.